Skip to main content

 • Often most useful as a supplemental strategy

-• Repetitive messaging that shares look and feel of other channels’ messaging
+• Use repetitive messaging that shares the look and feel of other channels’ messaging to reinforce brand and message recognition.

-• Call to action with clear next steps
+• Use a call to action with clear next steps.

-• Add an image of consumer’s vehicle or equipment (including, where possible, the color of the vehicle)
+• Add an image of consumer’s vehicle or equipment (including, where possible, the color of their vehicle).

-• Have a customer service link or phone number conspicuously displayed, and have adequate staffing to support it.
+• Have a customer service link or phone number clearly displayed, and ensure adequate staffing is available to support it.

 • Offer ability to “tag” or forward message to others.